Sweater Knitting Calculator

 This is how many rows you get in 4 inches / 10 cm.

-This means your knitting makes 40 rows in a 4-inch height.
+Example: 40 rows per 4 inches — this means your knitting makes 40 rows in a 4-inch height.

 How to Measure Gauge Correctly